-In the previous discussions the heavy lepton flavor neutrinos are not taken into consideration in the initial angular distributions because the $\nu$ELN distribution is unchanged if the same amount of $\nu_x$ and $\bar\nu_x$ distributions are assumed.
+In the previous discussions the heavy-lepton flavor neutrinos are not taken into consideration in the initial angular distributions because the $\nu$ELN distribution is unchanged if the same amount of $\nu_x$ and $\bar\nu_x$ distributions are assumed.
 As a result, the evolution and asymptotic distribution for survival probabilities are expected to be the same, although the asymptotic angular distributions $\tilde g_{\nu_e}$ and $\tilde g_{\bar\nu_e}$ can be affected.

-Because the inclusion of heavy lepton flavor neutrinos introduces more dimensions in the parameter space, we do not perform detail analysis here for the performance evaluation.
-Instead, we provide a specific example below to illustrate how to evaluate its impact on the errors obtained in earlier sections, which can be generally applied by post-processing the data set that we released.
+Because the inclusion of heavy-lepton flavor neutrinos introduces more dimensions in the parameter space, we do not perform detailed analysis here for the performance evaluation.
+Instead, we provide a specific example below to illustrate how to evaluate its impact on the errors obtained in earlier sections, which can be generally applied by postprocessing the dataset that we released.
 Assuming both $\nu_x$ and $\bar\nu_x$ have the same flux factor as $\bar\nu_e$ initially for simplicity, their angular distributions can be characterized by the zeroth moment $I_{\nu_x}$ as